yuaom/DSEDodge-Signed-Kernel-Driver/README.md

 Locate `Demo_SPC_Code_Signing.cer` and `Demo_CA_Root.cer` on your `USB`, pressing enter twice when selecting them.

-The second time your press enter you'll be prompted to confirm you want to update the Certificate Store, Select `Yes`.
+The second time you press enter you'll be prompted to confirm you want to update the Certificate Store, Select `Yes`.

 ### 5. Success, We are now an "Extended Validator" on this PC.